weidongxu-microsoft/openai-in-typespec/.dotnet/README.md

     FileUploadPurpose.Assistants);
 ```

-Create a new assistant using an instance of the `AssistantCreationOptions` class to customize the assistant that you want to build.
+Create a new assistant using an instance of the `AssistantCreationOptions` class to customize it.
 Here, we use:

 - A friendly `Name` for the assistant, as will display in the Playground
-- Tool definition instances for the tools that the assistant should have access to; here, we use `file_search` to process the sales document we just uploaded and `code_interpreter` so we can analyze and visualize the numeric data
+- Tool definition instances for the tools that the assistant should have access to; here, we use `FileSearchToolDefinition` to process the sales document we just uploaded and `CodeInterpreterToolDefinition` so we can analyze and visualize the numeric data
 - Resources for the assistant to use with its tools, here using the `VectorStoreCreationHelper` type to automatically make a new vector store that indexes the sales file; alternatively, you could use `VectorStoreClient` to manage the vector store separately

 ```csharp